 A prime destination for revelry, you’ll find a gay bar with thumping beats at any time of the day or night in this part of town (and maybe spot a drag queen or two).
 Some of the most popular are The Lookout, Q Bar, Toad Hall and Badlands.
 The vibe is mellower at Twin Peaks Tavern, frequented by a mature crowd.
 The neighborhood watering hole was the country’s first gay bar to boast glass windows and is dubbed a historic site.
 You’ll find a mass of mixed clientele enjoying the craft cocktails and pool tables at Churchill.
 On Market Street, Blackbird mixes artisan drinks in a sleek setting, yet the vibe is decidedly casual.

-You’ll spot retail giants like Pottery Barn and L’Occitane in the Castro, but the hood is also home to a number of independent boutiques, including a number of cleverly named adult novelty stores.
+You’ll spot retail giants like Pottery Barn, but the hood is also home to a number of independent boutiques, including a number of cleverly named adult novelty stores.
 Other shops worth a look include the lovely and friendly Church Street Flowers and Urban Flowers, the high-end Sui Generis consignment stores, Books Inc. and the Human Rights Campaign Action Center & Store (at the original location of Harvey Milk’s camera store).
 Anything but an ordinary hardware store, Cliff’s Variety (in business since 1936) also sells puzzles, toys, art supplies and feather boas.
 GQ-approved heritage menswear brand Unionmade and a men’s-only Levi’s shop outfit the stylish gentleman, while A&G Merch stocks quirky-hip home goods.